Emma1-png/BAM-Engine/README.md

 BAM!
 Engine (Project - Kaboom!) doesn't include any form of AI, nor was any used in the development.
 If you look in the repo, you will see a file called 'DevlogAndNotes.txt', that has all of the notes and discoveries I made along the journey.
 At the start, it is very much focused on the ideas that go into the engine.
 Further on, it does into the development of it, and other things.
+You can join the discord community here: https://discord.gg/2rrm7prW7e